Before we dive into confidence affirmations, let me ask you a question…

 I’ve found some amazing affirmations online, but my favorite affirmations are the ones I created myself.

-So, I encourage you to spend some time writing your own.
+So, I encourage you to spend some time in prayer, and asking God for help to write your own.

 Other Tips for Using Affirmations